MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

 ### Modifying published labels that are configured for sites and groups

 As a best practice, don't change the site and group settings for a sensitivity label after the label has been applied to teams, groups, or sites.
-If you do, remember to wait for 24 hours for the changes to replicate to all containers that have the label applied.
+If you do, remember to wait for at least 24 hours for the changes to replicate to all containers that have the label applied.

 In addition, if your changes include the **External users access** setting: